bmuschko/cka-crash-course/exercises/16-troubleshooting-worker-node/solution/solution.md

 # Solution

-Shell into the master node with the following command.
+Shell into the control plane node with the following command.

 ```
 $ vagrant ssh kube-control-plane